FA Cup: Non-League cup runs

-For non-League teams, reaching the Third Round Proper – where all Level 1 sides now enter – is considered a major achievement.
+For non-League teams, reaching the third round proper – where all Level 1 sides now enter – is considered a major achievement.
 In the 2008–09 FA Cup, a record eight non-League teams achieved this feat.
-As of the 2021–22 season, only ten non-League teams have reached the Fifth Round Proper (final 16) since 1945, and only Lincoln City have progressed to the Sixth Round (final 8), during the 2016–17 edition of the tournament.
+As of the 2023–24 season, only eleven non-League teams have reached the fifth round proper (last 16) since 1925, and only Lincoln City have progressed to the quarter-finals (last 8), during the 2016–17 edition of the tournament.

-Chasetown, while playing at Level 8 of English football during the 2007–08 competition, were the lowest-ranked team to ever play in the Third Round Proper (final 64, of 731 teams entered that season).
+Chasetown, while playing at Level 8 of English football during the 2007–08 competition, were the lowest-ranked team to ever play in the third round proper (final 64, of 731 teams entered that season).
 Chasetown was then a member of the Southern League Division One Midlands (a lower level within the Southern Football League), when they lost to Football League Championship (Level 2) team Cardiff City, the eventual FA Cup runners-up that year.
-Their success earned the lowly organisation over £60,000 in prize money.
-Marine matched this in the 2020–21 competition as a member of the Northern Premier League Division One North West, and were drawn against Premier League (Level 1) team Tottenham Hotspur, whom they lost to 5–0.
+Their success earned the club over £60,000 in prize money.
+Marine matched this in the 2020–21 competition as a member of the Northern Premier League Division One North West, and were drawn against Premier League (Level 1) team Tottenham Hotspur, to whom they lost 5–0.

+During the 2023–24 season, Maidstone United in the National League South (Level 6) had an 8–game cup run, reaching the fifth round when they won 2–1 away at EFL Championship (Level 2) side Ipswich Town.
+Their run ended at the fifth round after losing 5–0 away to another EFL Championship side Coventry City.
+They became the eleventh non–League team to reach the fifth round, and the lowest-ranked team to do so since Blyth Spartans (Level 7) in 1977–78.
+Maidstone's co–owner Oliver Ash stated that their cup run had earned the club 'something like £700,000 before tax'.

 Giant killings between League clubs

 Giant-killings can apply to matches between league clubs, particularly where teams from tier 4 have defeated tier 1 sides.
 In games between League sides, one of the most notable results was the 1992 victory by Wrexham, bottom of the previous season's League (avoiding relegation due to expansion of The Football League), over reigning champions Arsenal.
 Another similar shock was when Shrewsbury Town beat Everton 2–1 in 2003.
 Everton finished seventh in the Premier League and Shrewsbury Town were relegated to the Football Conference that same season.

-During the 2022-23 tournament, Grimsby Town who were 16th in EFL League Two won 2-1 away at Premier League side Southampton to advance into the quarter finals.

 Winners and finalists

 Results by team

-Since its establishment, the FA Cup has been won by 44 different teams.
+Since its establishment, the FA Cup has been won by 45 clubs.
 Teams shown in italics are no longer in existence.
 Additionally, Queen's Park ceased to be eligible to enter the FA Cup after a Scottish Football Association ruling in 1887.